 And so I’ve reverted to the only way that I know works for me to lose weight now – the HCG diet (or 4 Phase Fat Elimination Protocol).
 It’s fast and it worked for me.

 The HCG diet is a tough diet.
 It messes with your head a bit, but I’ve been successful with it in the past.
-However, I’ve been unable to stick to it for more than a week since starting on Pyroluria supplements four years ago because I’ve found that each time I’ve tried, I’ve fallen into a really black, crying, beside myself with misery and unable to get out, kind of depression.
+However, I’ve been unable to stick to it for more than a week since starting on Pyroluria supplements four years ago because I’ve found that each time I’ve tried, I’ve fallen into a really dark, crying beside myself with misery and unable to get out, kind of depression.
 And so each time I tried, I ended up stopping to save my (and hubby’s) sanity, and I decided a couple of years ago that I wasn’t going to try anymore.
-Not until something changed.
+Not until something changed that I have detailed here in my pyroluria diagnosis two years update.

 I’m pleased to say that this time is different.
 I’m not sure if it’s just that I’ve been on supplements longer, or whether it’s because I’m using essential oils to support myself both emotionally and physically, but it’s working.
 I’ve lost 6kg in 3 weeks, having a few days off as I write this post, and then going back on in a couple of days for another 2 or 3 weeks.